COVID-19 Updates: View our COVID-19 Protocol Information and our Fall 2022 Course Plan

-Starting as an adjunct in spring 2008, Hattar joined the college full-time just over three years later.
+Rhonda Hattar began her teaching career at CCA in 2008.
 She teaches General College Biology I and II and serves as lead instructor for those courses.
-You may also find her feeding pill bugs, collecting duckweed from Westerly Creek, or watering bean plants for ecology labs.
+You may also find her collecting creek samples or taking care of plants for labs.
+She’s a mom of three and loves reading books, gardening, hiking, and yoga.
 She earned her M.S in Cell Biology at the University of Colorado, where she researched the role of the microenvironment in breast cancer.
-She also received a Bachelor of Science degree in biological chemistry from Tulane University in New Orleans.
+She also received a Bachelor of Science degree in Biological Chemistry from Tulane University in New Orleans.

 Film/Video Media Faculty